simonr89/tda342/docs/report.md

                    }
 ```

-We use the function `runWeb` to ...
+We use the function `runWeb` to excract answers, using the Scotty
+function `param` and the identifiers of the fields.
+In case the user hasn't answered all the fields, `runWeb` sends the
+form again.
+In order to save the results for an application with many different
+web pages, we store the trace in a hidden field with the identifier
+`trace`.

 ## An interesting web program